Maithili grammar

-This page describes the grammar of Maithili language, which has a complex verbal system, nominal declension with a few inflections, and extensive use of honoroficity.
+The Maithili language has a complex verbal system, nominal declension with a few inflections, and extensive use of honoroficity.
 It is an Indo-Aryan language, native to the Maithili people and is spoken in the Indian state of Bihar with some speakers in Jharkhand and nearby states.
-The language has a large number of speakers in Nepal too, which is second in number of speakers after Bihar, grouped under Bihari languages, often disputed by many liguists.
+The language has a large number of speakers in Nepal too, which is second in number of speakers after Bihar, grouped under Bihari languages and Nepalese languages, often disputed by many linguists.

 Maithili has the following characteristic morphological features: